hjbhu6/yvertx/core_manual_yeti.md

 Publishing a message is also trivially easy.
 Just publish it specifying the address, for example:

-    eb.publish('test.address', 'hello world');
+    yvertx.publishToBus 'test.address' {msg='hello world', for_json=E()};

 That message will then be delivered to any handlers registered against the address "test.address".

 ### Sending messages

 Sending a message will result in at most one handler registered at the address receiving the message.
 This is the point to point messaging pattern.

-    eb.send('test.address", 'hello world');
+    yvertx.sendToBus 'test.address"  {msg='hello world', for_json=E()};

 ### Replying to messages

 Sometimes after you send a message you want to receive a reply from the recipient.
 This is known as the *request-response pattern*.

 To do this you send a message, and specify a reply handler as the third argument.
 When the receiver receives the message they are passed a replier function as the second parameter to the handler.
 When this function is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
 An example will make this clear:

 The receiver:

-    var myHandler = function(message, replier) {
-      log.info('I received a message ' + message);
+    yvertx.registerBusHandler 'test.address' \() do {message, reply}:

-      // Do some stuff
+        //Do some stuff

-      // Now reply to it
+        //Now reply to it

-      replier('This is a reply');
+        reply {msg="This is a reply", for_json=E()};
-    }

-    eb.registerHandler('test.address', myHandler);
+    done;

 The sender:

+    yvertx.requestFromBus 'test.address'
-    eb.send('test.address', 'This is a message', function(reply) {
+            {msg='This is a message', for_json=E()}
+            \case of
+                None ex: logger#exception(string ex,ex);
-        log.info('I received a reply ' + reply);
+                Some msg: logger#info("I received a reply \(msg)");
-    });

-It is legal also to send an empty reply or null reply.
+            esac;

+It is important to note that yvertx only supports JSON request/replies.
+If you want to use other message-types you have use the Java api.

 The replies themselves can also be replied to so you can create a dialog between two different verticles consisting of multiple rounds.

-### Message types

-The message you send can be any of the following types:

-* number
-* string
-* boolean
-* JSON object
-* Vert.x Buffer

-Vert.x buffers and JSON objects are copied before delivery if they are delivered in the same JVM, so different verticles can't access the exact same object instance.

-Here are some more examples:

-Send some numbers:
+See the `sendToBusWithHandler` function for that.

+### Getting the java EventBus

+If you need access to the Java EventBus instance, ie to send other message-types than JSON you can use the eventBus property

+    eb = yvertx.eventBus;
-    eb.send('test.address', 1234);
+    eb#send('test.address', 1234);
-    eb.send('test.address', 3.14159);

-Send a boolean:

-    eb.send('test.address', true);

-Send a JSON object:

-    var myObj = {
-      name: 'Tim',
-      address: 'The Moon',
-      age: 457
-    }
-    eb.send('test.address', myObj);

-Null messages can also be sent:

-    eb.send('test.address', null);

-It's a good convention to have your verticles communicating using JSON.

 ## Distributed event bus

 To make each vert.x instance on your network participate on the same event bus, start each vert.x instance with the `-cluster` command line switch.

 See the chapter in the main manual on *running vert.x* for more information on this.

 Once you've done that, any vert.x instances started in cluster mode will merge to form a distributed event bus.

 # Shared Data

 Sometimes it makes sense to allow different verticles instances to share data in a safe way.
 Vert.x allows simple *Map* and *Set* data structures to be shared between verticles.

 There is a caveat: To prevent issues due to mutable data, vert.x only allows simple immutable types such as number, boolean and string or Buffer to be used in shared data.
 With a Buffer, it is automatically copied when retrieved from the shared data, so different verticle instances never see the same object instance.

 Currently data can only be shared between verticles in the *same vert.x instance*.
 In later versions of vert.x we aim to extend this to allow data to be shared by all vert.x instances in the cluster.

 ## Shared Maps

 To use a shared map to share data between verticles first we get a reference to the map, and then we just use standard `put` and `get` to put and get data from the map:

     var map = vertx.getMap('demo.mymap');